 While training is the first step, testing needs to come immediately after.
 If you don’t test your officers, you can’t know whether they actually learned and retained what you tried to teach them.
 Just as importantly, they won’t know if they need to do more work to improve.
 Testing your officers establishes clear expectations and makes it easier to correct issues in the future.

-Whether your training is in the classroom, on the job (OJT), or just a yearly refresher course, you should have written tests after.
-Essay questions force the officer to think out their answer and express it in their own words, proving their understanding.
+Whether your training is in the classroom, on the job (OJT), or just a yearly refresher course, you should have written tests after every session.
+Essay questions force the officer to think out their answer and express it in their own words, proving their understanding of the concepts.

 Both of these kinds of tests will keep them on their toes and learning about their assignment.
 Additionally, preparing for these tests will keep them up-to-date on their post, client needs, and developments within the company and the industry.

 Either you or trusted managers should be conducting regular post inspections.
 This needs to be more than just making sure they’re at their post and shooting the breeze.
 Ask them questions about the post, post orders, and anything they think could be improved.
 Be receptive to their feedback and make them feel respected and valued.

 On top of reviewing the major points of concern, you’ll want to ensure all the little things are meeting your company’s standards.
 Checking on their uniforms, duties performed, and passing along memos will reinforce the expectations of the officer and let them know the company really does take an interest in them.

 Here again, we see the differences between a security guard and officer.
 Most guards will see field management as a royal pain in the butt, but officers will see it as an opportunity to learn and grow.
 Make sure you or your managers pass along the benefits of your knowledge and experience during these inspections.